deeprjs/deepr/README.md

 }
 ```

 So far, it looks like GraphQL.
 Since we are using JSON objects, the only significant difference is that we must specify a value for the keys `title` and `year`.
-Specifying `true` means that we want to return or invoke the corresponding field or method.
+Specifying `true` means that we want to return the corresponding field.

 Instead of querying a single movie, let's query a collection of movies: